David Piuva's Software Renderer

 Optimized for ARM CPUs using NEON intrinsics.

-Also works without SIMD extensons by having a slower fallback implementation.
+Also works without SIMD extensons by having a reference implementation using repeated scalar operations.

 Sneak previews